microsoft/dstoolkit-kg-search/README.md

 ![img](docs/media/architecture.PNG)

 Provision the following Azure resources in your own subscription:
 1. An Azure App Service to host the frontend application (We recommend to create the App Service using VS Code: [following this link](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cvscode-aztools%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli#2---create-a-web-app-in-azure).
 You can skip the Deployment of the code first.
-We will revist this in the later step.)
+We will revisit this in the later step.)
 2. An Azure App Service to host the search APIs
 3. A cognitive search service to index the documents
 4. A Blob storage to stage the sample documents